Dallas Qualified Medical Evaluators for Neck Injuries

 Your neck is the most exposed and fragile part of your spine: Its ability to twist, turn, and rotate the head allows us to engage in a wide variety of necessary activities and movements, but it also creates an area vulnerable to damage and harm.
-Some of the most common neck injuries include:
+Some of the most common injuries include:

 - Whiplash and neck sprains.
-This is a common neck injury sustained by those involved in rear-end car accidents, caused by the neck forcefully and rapidly snapping back and forth during a collision.
+This is a common injury sustained by those involved in rear-end car accidents, caused by the neck forcefully and rapidly snapping back and forth during a collision.
 The symptoms of whiplash include neck pain, headaches, numbness or tingling in the arms, fatigue, and tenderness.
 The best treatments for whiplash are pain management and physical therapy.

 - Muscle strains.
 Neck strains can be caused either by repetitive movements (such as carrying heavy items) or by a single incident (such as a car accident or fall).
-Neck strains often heal with self-care and rest, but some require pain medication and physical therapy.
+They often heal with self-care and rest, but some require pain medication and physical therapy.
 For workers suffering from neck strain, it is important to pinpoint the cause of recurrent strains on the job.

 - Pinched nerve.
 A pinched nerve occurs when a nerve radiating from your neck or spine is compressed by a ligament, tendon, or bone, causing significant pain.
-Pinched nerves in the neck often cause pain to radiate down the shoulder and arm, sometimes all the way to the wrists, hands, and fingers.
+Pinched nerves often cause pain to radiate down the shoulder and arm, sometimes all the way to the wrists, hands, and fingers.
 Untreated pinched nerves can cause permanent scarring that damages the nerve’s function.

 - Disc injuries.
 Bulging or herniated discs take place when the soft discs located between the vertebrae pushes outward and puts pressure on surrounding nerves (causing pinched or compressed nerves).
 Also called a slipped disc or ruptured disc, herniated discs may not cause any pain, or may cause intolerable pain.
-Treatment for slipped discs include pain management, physical therapy, and sometimes surgery.
+Treatment for slipped discs includes pain management, physical therapy, and sometimes surgery.

 - Cervical fracture.
-Known more commonly as a broken neck, a cervical fracture takes place when one of the seven vertebrae in the neck are broken.
+Known more commonly as a broken neck, a cervical fracture takes place when one of the seven vertebrae in the neck is broken.
 This is an extremely serious injury that could damage the spinal cord, causing paralysis.
 The most common causes of a broken neck are traffic accidents, falls, construction site accidents, and other similar types of blunt force trauma.
 A broken neck requires immediate medical attention and the stabilization of the neck to prevent spinal cord damage.
 Recovery involves stabilization, pain medication, and extensive physical therapy.

 Common Causes Of On-The-Job Neck Injuries

 - Traffic accidents.
-Any workers who regularly drive as part of their job, such as postal workers or construction workers, are at risk for injury in motor vehicle accidents.
+Any worker who regularly drive as part of their job, such as postal workers or construction workers, are at risk for injury in motor vehicle accidents.
 Car accidents can result in the full spectrum of neck injuries, from a mild case of whiplash to a paralyzing or fatal spinal cord injury.